sbulav/sbulav.github.io/_posts/2021-02-22-neovim-writing-lua-plugins.md

 Those plugins are written in LUA, which is much, much more pleasant to write than VimL.

-In this post I'll share my experience with writing my own plugins and share some suggestions how developer can improve writing experience.
+In this post, I'll share my experience with writing my plugins and share some suggestions how developer can improve writing experience.

 # Theory

 Everything you need to know to start your first plugin can be found in [nvim-lua-guide](https://github.com/nanotee/nvim-lua-guide).
-It's an extensive guide to writing Lua in Neovim, covering large variety of topics.
+It's an extensive guide to writing Lua in Neovim, covering a large variety of topics.
 I had to read it multiple times to wrap my head around it, and kept coming back to use it as a reference.